kaibun/appwrite-tooling/README.md

 # Appwrite: a local stack for agile development

-This repository holds a bunch of scripts & logic making it easy (easier?) to manage a [self-hosted](https://appwrite.io/docs/advanced/self-hosting) (_including locally on your host machine, of course_) [Docker-based Appwrite stack](https://github.com/appwrite/appwrite).
+This "template" repository holds a bunch of Unix scripts & logic making it easy (easier?) to manage a [self-hosted](https://appwrite.io/docs/advanced/self-hosting) (_including locally on your host machine, of course_) [Docker-based Appwrite stack](https://github.com/appwrite/appwrite).

+It’s based of the official setup which leverages Docker Compose to run all of Appwrite’s services.

 ## Prerequisites